 Urethral Strictures

-A urethral stricture is a narrowing of the urethra that makes it difficult for a man to pass urine.
-The narrowing can occur anywhere along the urethra, from the bladder neck to the end of the penis.
+A urethral stricture is a narrowing of the urethra that makes it difficult to pass urine.
+Although it may affect women, this condition is more prevalent among men.
+The narrowing may occur anywhere along the urethra, from the bladder neck to the end of the penis.
 It may be caused by scarring from an injury, infection or swelling.
-When a narrowing in the ureter occurs, the kidney cannot function normally and will be damaged over time.
+When a narrowing in the ureter occurs, the kidneys cannot function normally and will be damaged over time.

 Most urethral strictures can be treated with surgery, specifically a urethroplasty, which repairs the narrowing of the urethra through an incision in the perineum (between the anus and the scrotum).